What is Time-of-Use (TOU) Customer Choice?

 - Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged your elected price structure.

-- Even if you provide your election form before the end of October, you’ll very likely pay TOU prices for at least some period of time – between November 1 and the time when your next complete billing period starts (or the billing period after that, depending on when you provide your election form).
+- Even if you provide your election form before the end of October, you’ll very likely pay TOU prices for at least some period of time – between November 1 and the time when your next complete billing period starts (or the billing period after that, depending on when you provide your election form, as your new price structure can’t appear on a bill where the start date of the usage period is prior to November 1, 2020).

 If I have opted into Tiered prices, can I switch back to TOU prices?